flowfire/fffmwk/readme.md

 http2: enable http2
 https: enable https
 httpRedirect: when https enabled, this option controls to create an additional http server using 80 port and redirect it to https site.
-rootPath: root Path, the file root path, *NOTE: use absolute path.
+rootPath: root Path, the file root path, absolute path or relative to `pwd`.
-staticPath: the static file path.
+staticPath: the static file path, absolute path or relative to root path.
-apiPath: the api mode path.
+apiPath: the api mode path, absolute path or relative to root path.
 errPagePath: the http error file path.
 Name with statusCode + ".html". eg. 404.html
 httpsKeyFile: required if "https" is "true", the path of private key with pem encodin.
 httpsCertFile: required if "https" is "true", the path of public key with pem encodin.